argilo/gr-nrsc5/README.md

 ### Layer 1 AM encoder

 This block implements Layer 1 AM (as defined in https://www.nrscstandards.org/standards-and-guidelines/documents/standards/nrsc-5-d/reference-docs/1012s.pdf).
 It takes PIDS and Layer 2 PDUs as input, and produces OFDM symbols as output.
-Only the Hybrid (MA1) mode has been implemented and tested so far.
-The All Digital mode (MA3) is currently under development.
+Both Hybrid (MA1) mode and All Digital mode (MA3) are working.

 ## Flowgraphs: